PMGH/rick_and_morty_top_trumps/top_trumps_readme.md

 ## Project:

 I started the **Rick and Morty Top Trumps** project while at CodeClan in Glasgow.
-I initially planned on creating a simple card game such as BlackJack or Highest Card but I am a Rick and Morty fan and decided it would be much more fun and challenging to create a game of Top Trumps instead.
+I initially planned on building on a simple card game such as BlackJack or Highest Card that I had already written in order to get practice designing and implementing a User Interface in Android Studio.
+However, I am a Rick and Morty fan and decided it would be much more fun and challenging to create a themed game of Top Trumps from scratch instead.

 I was lucky enough to stumble across a post on Reddit, by user 3schmeckles (thank you!), which contained a selection of Rick and Morty Top Trump cards that I used for the character card statistics.
-The original post can be found here: [Reddit: Rick and Morty Top Trumps](https://redd.it/3zl2l5).
+Although I had to do some digging for the character images and catchphrases.
+The original Reddit post can be found here: [Reddit: Rick and Morty Top Trumps](https://redd.it/3zl2l5).

 ### *MVP:*